EGCG, curcumin and cocoa flavanols for cellulite

 And you don’t even need to use expensive - and more difficult to prepare and drink - matcha powder tea to get the benefits.

-Matcha is indeed very hip and instagrammable but it typically contains the same amount of EGCG as a normal quality green tea (contrary to what matcha sellers claim), with a lot more caffeine, at 10x times the price.
+Matcha is indeed very hip and instagrammable but it typically contains the same amount of EGCG as a normal cup of quality green tea - contrary to what matcha sellers claim - but with a lot more caffeine, and at 10x times the price.
 Not really worth it.

 And there is no point having decaf matcha - matcha was traditionally developed in Japan centuries ago for its high caffeine content - not for more antioxidants, which were unknown then.